 Frequently Asked Questions

-- What is the Disabled Students Program and Services (DSPS) office?
+- What is the Student Accessibility Services (SAS) office?

-- What is the first step to receive services from the DSPS?
+- What is the first step to receive services from the SAS?

-- How do I qualify for DSPS services?
+- How do I qualify for SAS services?

 - What are reasonable accommodations?